thewhodidthis/kpow/readme.md

-> Like scat but dependency free and likely darwin only
+> Like scat but dependency free and darwin only